maheshkkolla/maheshkkolla.github.io/_posts/nodejs-project-setup/2019-02-10-creating-basic-nodejs-api-project-with-typescript.markdown

   });
 {% endhighlight %}

-We have created the server and specified a port to listen on.
+We have created the server.
+It listens on port 3000 if PORT environment variable is not set.

 * Add scripts to package.json.